-The problem with the condition is that throat cancer symptoms are very common symptoms for other diseases, making it difficult to diagnose at the early stages.
+The problem with the condition is that symptoms of throat cancer are very common symptoms for other diseases, making it difficult to diagnose at the early stages.

 For example, common signs and symptoms of throat cancer include trouble swallowing and a change in your voice.
 When the pain begins, it usually occurs with swallowing, in the same way as with a sore throat.

 Throat cancer, or squamous cell carcinomas of the mouth often look like open sores (ulcers), and they can grow into underlying tissues over time.
 In some cases, a lump in the neck is the first sign of the cancer.

 As we know, cancer is a disease that causes abnormal cells to multiply and divide uncontrollably.

 The abnormal cells later form tumors, which are essentially malignant growths.